-- 1. To preserve, improve, and promote the Executive Mansion as a New York State historical resource, or - 2.
+- 1. To preserve, improve, and promote the Executive Mansion as an NYS historical resource, or - 2.
 To the Natural Heritage Trust to preserve and improve the natural and historical resources of New York State.
 Do not include amounts the taxpayer deducted in determining federal AGI or New York itemized deductions.